 Would you prefer to be out exploring the water under your own steam?
 Sea Kayak Salcombe, based at South Sands, will either train you up, take you on a tour, or let you hire a sea kayak so you can discover the estuary yourself.

 Hungry for even more ways to enjoy the clear blue waters of the estuary?
-Sea N Shore could be the Salcombe attraction for you, with their powerboat training, rib rides, water-skiing and wakeboarding sessions, banana boat rides, wildlife watching trips and more.
+Sea N Shore could be the Salcombe attraction for you, with their powerboat training, rib rides, coasteering, water-skiing and wakeboarding sessions, banana boat rides, wildlife watching trips and more.

 Enjoy one of the most popular pastimes on the water and explore Salcombe as you have never seen it before.
 Salcombe Paddleboarding provide everything you need for an unforgettable day out on the water.
 Take a guided tour of the estuary or have one-on-one tuition and learn to paddleboard as a memorable part of your Salcombe stay.
 Do you want to know a bit more about this super watersport, read our guide to stand up paddleboarding in South Devon.